 - Control the pieces you can like diet, odor-reducing products, finding the right pouching system, and clothing you feel confident in.

 - Activities and sports should not be impacted.
-According to most experts, patients should be able to resume normal activities, but use caution in the case of high contact sports until approved by your physician.
+Ostomates should be able to resume normal activities but use caution in the case of high contact sports until approved by a physician.

-- There are protective guards, undergarments and belts for extra support.
-Also, emptying the bag before activities and locating bathrooms around the activity decreases anxiety.
+- There are protective guards, undergarments, and belts for extra support.

 3. Loss & Grief

-Ultimately, it’s normal to have the thoughts of "why me?" but those can get patients stuck.
-Once you are ready to move forward, instead of focusing on things you cannot control, focus your energy on steps you can take to improve your quality of life.
+Mental grief can be a painful process through which ostomates adapt to loss.
+It's normal to have the thoughts of "why me?" but those can get us stuck.
+Once you're ready to move forward, instead of focusing on things you can't control, focus your energy on what can be done to improve the quality of life.

-Appearance changes can cause feelings of inferiority, disfigurement, loss of femininity, feeling alienated from your body, or feeling angry at your body.
-Losing a function like being able to control pooping or passing gas can change your self-concept.
+Appearance changes can cause feelings of inferiority, disfigurement, lack of femininity, feeling alienated from your body, or feeling angry at your body.
+Losing a bodily function can change your self-worth.
+Try these to reframe your perspective:

-- Reframe your perspective- What did you lose by getting a stoma?
+- Ask yourself: What did you lose by getting a stoma?
 What did you gain?
 Realize the lack of options you had and how severe the illness was that you had to do this.
 Appreciate that you get another chance at life and reconsider your life priorities.

 - Change your perspective of yourself from victim to fighter/survivor.